lizardfs/documentation/source/adminguide/basic_configuration.rst

 a Raidset or a SSD and bases it's space calculation on that.

-Once this is setup, your chunkserver is ready and actively taking part in your lizardfs.
+Once this is setup, your chunkserver is ready and actively taking part in your LizardFS.

-To remove a directory from being used by lizardfs, just add a *\** to the beginning of the line in mfshdd.cfg::
+To remove a directory from being used by LizardFS, just add a *\** to the beginning of the line in mfshdd.cfg::

   # use directory '/mnt/hd2', but replicate all data from it:
   */mnt/hd2

-Lizardfs will replicate all the data from it somewhere else.
-Once you see in the webinterface that all data has been safely copied away, you can update the file and remove the line and than remove the device associated with it from your chunkserver.
+LizardFS will replicate all the data from it somewhere else.
+Once you see in the web interface that all data has been safely copied away, you can update the file and remove the line and than remove the device associated with it from your chunkserver.

 Configuring the Metalogger
 ==========================

-The metalogger is used for desaster recovery should the master and shadowservers fail.
+The metalogger is used for disaster recovery should the master and shadowservers fail.
 The metadatabase can be rebuild from them.
 The setup is straightforward.
 You basically do not need to setup anything if your /etc/hosts is setup accordingly, otherwise you need to set the following in